ds-tutorials/ds-tutorial-template/README.md

 The themes page should include at least two themes - Digital Scholarship Tutorial and Learn2.
 Digital Scholarship Tutorial should be active.

 The only thing you might want to do is click on Digital Scholarship Tutorial to access the configuration options and ensure that a URL has been provided for the GitHub repository where page content is being synced.

+### Pages

+#### Add and Edit Pages

+You can easily add pages by using the three buttons at the top of the admin panel pages section (for page, chapter, or folder).
+You will specify the title of the page and whether the page belong on the top level or as the child of a folder.

+The title is the first section in the editor, making it easy to change if you need to at any time (note that the title will be displayed above any content).
+If you do change the title, you may want to edit the folder and/or menu as described in the extra page options below.

+Content is added in the Markdown editor provided, which invluded a preview button at the top right.
+The preview can help you check Markdown syntax, but keep in mind that the actual page will look somewhat different.

+When you save your work, any changes will immediately be applied to the page in question, so you may want to keep the page open in another tab while you edit.

+#### Add Media

+When a page is saved for the first time, a folder and document will be created for the page.
+After that, you can add media by clicking on the box below the content editor.
+Hovering over an added image will provide an option to rename it at the bottom right.
+If you have a lot of images, you can reorder them by dragging and dropping.

+Information on including images in the page can be found in the Markdown section.

+#### Extra Page Options

+The page editor *Content* tab is where you will spend most of your time, but you may want to set some options in the other tabs.

+##### Options

+The important areas on this tab are *Published* under **Publishing** and *Category* under **Taxonomies**.

+A published page with a category of *docs* will be displayed as part of the tutorial.
+An unpublished page will not be reachable.
+A published page with a category other than *docs* will be visible in the side navigation but will not be included in the previous page/next page navigation, which should probably be avoided.

+##### Advanced

+###### Settings

+When the page is created, the folder name will be the title in lowercase with spaces replaced by dashes.
+If the title is changed, the folder name will not change automatically.
+Keep in mind that the folder name will be displayed as part of the page URL and try to keep it short and descriptive.

+If the page should be moved to the root (top level) or to be nested inside a folder, you can change the parent.
+The page template should be Chapter, Docs, or Folder.

+###### Ordering

+If it is not already, you can enable folder numeric prefix here.
+When enabled, you can drag and drop pages to sort them.
+This will determine page order in the navigation, and is important.
+When not enabled, pages will be sorted alphabetically.

+###### Overrides

+The menu is how the page will be displayed in the navigation.
+For example, the first chapter is listed as *Introduction* in the menu, although its folder name is *home* and its title should be the same as the title of the website.
+If the page title is very long, it may not fit well in the side navigation or the previous page/next page navigation, so modifying the menu may be useful.

+If you want to remove the page from the navigation you can disable *Routable* and/or *Visible*.

+##### Chapter Options

+A subtitle can be provided for any chapter.
+The additional metadata options - lesson level, date updated, and created by - will only be used by the first chapter, as they describe the entire lesson.

+##### Expert Mode

+You may notice the ability to switch between normal and expert mode.
+It is advisable to always stay on normal mode - expert mode should not be necessary (or helpful).